 1. 1 in 118,776 Odds of Dying from a Dog Bite

 The odds of dying from a dog attack in the United States are more likely than from a lightning strike or flying on an airplane.
-You’re more likely to die from choking, an accidental firearm discharge, or, surprisingly, a hornet, wasp, or bee sting.
+You’re more likely to die from a car accident, choking, an accidental firearm discharge, or, surprisingly, a hornet, wasp, or bee sting.
 (1)

 2. 4th Deadliest Creature on Earth